zephyrproject-rtos/trusted-firmware-m/docs/design_docs/tfm_builtin_keys.rst

 Implementing a driver to deal with builtin keys allows to expand the legacy solution for dealing with this type of keys in several ways.
-For example, it avoid the need for partitions to implement dedicated mechanisms for probing the HAL layer for builtin keys and load them as volatile.
+For example, it avoids the need for partitions to implement dedicated mechanisms for probing the HAL layer for builtin keys and load them as volatile.
 It removes the need to have implementation specific call flows for deriving keys from the HUK (as that requirement now is fulfilled by the driver itself transparently).
 It allows